 - Finally, blogging is the introvert’s greatest source of redemption.
 If you’re an introvert like yours truly, you will know what I mean by that.
 Blogging makes the blogger live in their own world of virtual friends and colleagues, learning classrooms, research libraries and what have you!

 The above are just a minute slice of all the wonderful and not-so-palatable discoveries I’ve so far made about blogging.

-Mind you, I’m not a successful blogger yet.
+Mind you, I won’t call myself a successful blogger at this time.